-The Company's Certificate of Incorporation provides for the Board of Directors of the Company to consist of three classes of directors serving staggered terms of office.
+The Company's Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), provides for the Board of Directors of the Company to consist of three classes of directors serving staggered terms of office.
 Upon the expiration of the term of office for a class of directors, the nominees for that class will be elected for a term of three years to serve until the election and qualification of their successors.